Averaging agreements

 They must be paid double-time for extra hours worked past 12 hours in a day.

 Example: An employee is scheduled to work a 10-hour shift but ends up working 12 hours.
-The employee is paid time-and-a half for the two hours added to the work schedule for that day.
+The employee is paid time-and-a half for the 2 hours added to the work schedule for that day.

 Weekly overtime